403thi/dynamic-image-renderer/README.md

 # **Make your repositories and READMEs more beautiful!**

 This API generate an image dynamically with your parameters!
-It's simple to use, customized's and with ready presets!
+It's simple to use, customizable and with ready presets!

 # Navigation
 <details open>